Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: Results

 Contrary to what happens for $H_0$ in $\Lambda$CDM, see fig.~\ref{fig:H0counterpart}, the posterior for $\Xi_0$ obtained from GW190521+ZTF19abanrhr is consistent with that obtained from dark sirens found in sect.~\ref{sect:Xi0results}, and therefore it makes sense to combine them.
-In Fig.~\ref{fig:Xi0counterpart2} we show the total posterior obtained by combining the result from GW190521+ZTF19abanrhr (with the four waveform models) with our most stringent dark sirens posterior, that we obtained in sect.~\ref{sect:Xi0results} using K-band weights and a threshold probability $P_{\rm th}=0.2$.
+In Fig.~\ref{fig:Xi0counterpart2} we show the total posterior obtained by combining the result from GW190521+ZTF19abanrhr (with the four waveform models) with the dark sirens posterior that we obtained in sect.~\ref{sect:Xi0results} from O1+O2+O3a data (using K-band weights and a threshold probability $P_{\rm th}=0.7$).
 The corresponding limits on $\Xi_0$ for the four waveform are given in Table~\ref{Tab:Xi0_GW1905dark}.
-The best bound depends on the waveform used, with the most stringent one being \be \Xi_0=1.6^{+1.0}_{-0.6} \, , \ee (median and $68.3\%$ credible interval), obtained from GW190521+ZTF19abanrhr with SEOBNRv4PHM waveform, combined with dark sirens in K-band, with a completeness threshold $P_{\rm th}=0.2$.
+The best bound depends on the waveform used, with the most stringent one being \be \Xi_0=1.8^{+0.9}_{-0.6} \, , \ee (median and $68.3\%$ credible interval), obtained from GW190521+ZTF19abanrhr with SEOBNRv4PHM waveform, combined with dark sirens.

 Observe that the `tension' that, in the context of $\Lambda$CDM, exists between the spatial localization of GW190521 and the redshift of ZTF19abanrhr, and which has led to doubts on the interpretation of ZTF19abanrhr as the counterpart to GW190521 \cite{Graham:2020gwr}, once interpreted in the context of modified gravity translates into a (small) tension between the measured value of $\Xi_0$ in \eq{Xi0_GW1905} and the GR value $\Xi_0=1$.
 To interprete correctly this result, however, one must stress that the association of ZTF19abanrhr with GW190521 is anyhow tentative.\footnote{In particular, as we already mentioned, there are uncertainties as to how generic and plausible is the mechanism proposed for the emission of a flare from the kicked BH in a AGN disk.
 Observe, however, that the model that associates ZTF19abanrhr with GW190521 predicts the possibility of a repeated flare due to a re-encountering of the remnant BH with the disk, on a timescale of the order of 1.6~yr \cite{Graham:2020gwr}.
 The confirmation of this prediction would make a strong case for the association.} Furthermore, the statistical error in \eq{Xi0_GW1905} is large, so that the GR value is still at the border of the $68\%$ credible interval.
 We have also seen that there is a large uncertainty due to different waveform models, as apparent from Fig.~\ref{fig:Xi0counterpart2}, and one must also take into account the possibility of explaining the low value of $H_0$ obtained from GW190521+ZTF19abanrhr within $\Lambda$CDM in terms of a large eccentricity~\cite{Gayathri:2020coq}.
 Therefore, the result (\ref{Xi0_GW1905}) should obviously be interpreted with care.
 It shows, however, the potential of standard sirens for obtaining interesting limits on $\Xi_0$.